This is our gay guide to the Amalfi Coast including best places to stay, where to go out, best restaurants and awesome things to do.

 There are many highly-rated restaurants along the Amalfi coast which we think you should definitely check out.
 These are our favourite gay friendly restaurants where we enjoyed delicious food and stunning views.

-We were particularly impressed by Eolo Restaurant, located in a stunning spot in Amalfi town.
+We were particularly impressed by Terrazza 17, the bistro/restaurant/terrace of Hotel Marina Riviera located in a stunning spot in Amalfi town.
 They serve beautifully presented and delicious food with an experienced sommelier on hand to help with wine selections.
 This is the place to come in Amalfi for a special meal of traditional Italian and very fresh seafood.
 It is also famous for its views of the area, especially if you manage to secure one of the sought-after tables by the front balcony, which you'll definitely need to call ahead to reserve.

 Located inside the Hotel Residence in Amalfi, Sensi Restaurant is a Michelin-starred restaurant combining classic and modern Italian cuisine in a pretty impressive setting.
 The terrace offers beautiful views over the coastline.
 We recommend taking part in the Chef's Table Experience where they show you how to recreate some of the dishes back home.
 Some of the best dishes to look out for include the grilled octopus with broccoli, mussel sauce and nduja cream.
 Be sure to leave space for their signature dessert – the sponge lemon cake.